 Eurosport Logo

 2015 was a landmark year for the Eurosport network.
-This year she won the rights to broadcast the Olympic Games.
-This significantly affected the company’s activities as a whole and its logo.
+This year, she won the rights to broadcast the Olympic Games.
+This significantly affected the company’s overall activities and its logo.
 The new design is radically different from previous versions.
 The changes affected the following elements:

 • font;